MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

+## Description
 This repository is based on the EV Thermal Management model published by MathWorks (Simscape).
-The original model files are not redistributed due to licensing.
 It contains a model of a battery electric vehicle (BEV) with a thermal management system.
 This virtual vehicle model was parametrized to describe a mid-size electric sedan [1].

-## Description
 Developed a Heat Pump co-simulation framework for a Battery Electric Vehicle using GT-SUITE and Simulink, based on a reference EV thermal architecture.
 Simulating the entire refrigerant system in GT-SUITE and coupling it with Simulink can lead to more accurate results.
 In this project, due to CPU limitations, only the compressor was modeled.